duyamn/EECS2030-AW22/cs 2030 notes.md

   - subclasses that need it get, override, and pass it on
   - subclasses that shouldn't have it won't have it
 - -:
-  - we have to write mor ecode
+  - we have to write more code
   - sibling classes that fall under the same category will have to follow the same protocol for consistent design
     - an impossible ask
   - can't use polymorphism